-Best advice is to start by buying our inventors’ guide A Better Mousetrap, as the whole book is a beginner’s course in invention.
+Best advice is to buy our inventors’ guide A Better Mousetrap, as the whole book is a workshop manual of invention.
 But the essence of it is:

 Don’t rush to get a patent

 That could be your biggest single mistake.
 See Patenting inventions or A Better Mousetrap.
 You must protect your invention appropriately at each stage of its development.
 A patent may help or it may be next to useless but very expensive.

 Roll up your sleeves and get stuck in